-The following table identifies our executive officers, and sets forth their current positions at Cabaletta and their ages as of April 4, 2024.
+The following table identifies our executive officers, and sets forth their current positions at Cabaletta and their ages as of April 28, 2025.

 Officer Name Position Held with Cabaletta Since Age Steven Nichtberger, M.D.
-Chief Executive Officer, President, Chairman of the Board of Directors and Director 2017 62 Gwendolyn K. Binder, Ph.D.
-President, Science and Technology 2019 49 Anup Marda, MBA Chief Financial Officer 2019 46 David J. Chang, M.D., M.P.H.
-Chief Medical Officer 2019 61 Michael Gerard, J.D.
-General Counsel and Secretary 2021 44 Arun Das M D Chief Business Officer 2022 34
+Chief Executive Officer, President, Chairman of the Board of Directors and Director 2017 63 Gwendolyn K. Binder, Ph.D.
+President, Science and Technology 2019 50 Anup Marda, MBA Chief Financial Officer 2019 47 David J. Chang, M.D., M.P.H.
+Chief Medical Officer 2019 62 Michael Gerard, J.D.
+General Counsel and Secretary 2021 45 Arun Das, M.D.
+Chief Business Officer 2022 35

 You should refer to "Class III Directors" above for information about our Chief Executive Officer and President, Dr. Nichtberger.
-Biographical information for our other executive officers, as of April 4, 2024, is set forth below.
+Biographical information for our other executive officers, as of April 28, 2025, is set forth below.

 Gwendolyn K. Binder, Ph.D.
 Dr. Binder joined our company in February 2019 as our Executive Vice President, Science and Technology and was appointed President, Science and Technology in January 2022.
 Dr. Binder is an R&D executive with specialized expertise in the discovery and early clinical development and optimization of engineered T cell therapies.
 Prior to joining Cabaletta, Dr. Binder was the Chief Technology Officer of Adaptimmune Therapeutics Plc from March 2016 to January 2019, where she ultimately led the research team focusing on understanding mechanisms of tumor response and resistance and translating this understanding to next generation products and clinical study designs.
 In prior roles, from March 2011 to February 2016, she established and led the translational research group, in addition to the manufacturing and quality teams including oversight of the buildout of an in-house manufacturing facility.
-Earlier in her career, Dr. Binder served as Director of Operations for the Translational Research Program at the University of Pennsylvania, where she where she progressed multiple investigational new drug submissions for novel engineered T-cell therapies in HIV and oncology, including the CD19 CAR IND acquired by Novartis (now Kymriah), the first human gene editing IND, and three TCR engineered T cell therapy studies in oncology and HIV.
+Earlier in her career, Dr. Binder served as Director of Operations for the Translational Research Program at the University of Pennsylvania, where she progressed multiple investigational new drug submissions for novel engineered T-cell therapies in HIV and oncology, including the CD19 CAR IND acquired by Novartis (now Kymriah), the first human gene editing IND, and three TCR engineered T cell therapy studies in oncology and HIV.
 Prior to that, she served as the Director of Scientific Affairs at VIRxSYS Corporation in Gaithersburg Maryland where she supported the development of the first clinical lentiviral vector used in humans, for the application of engineered T cell therapy for HIV.
-In addition, Dr. Binder has served on the Board of Directors of Instil Bio (Nasdaq: TIL), a company developing tumor infiltrating lymphocytes for cancer immunotherapy, since July 2020, and as a member of the Scientific Advisory Board for Immatics, which is a publicly traded company developing engineered T cell immunotherapy for cancer, since July 2020.
+In addition, Dr. Binder has served on the Board of Directors of Instil Bio (Nasdaq: TIL), a clinical-stage biopharmaceutical company focused on developing a pipeline of novel therapies including a lead PD-L1xVEGF bispecific antibody for solid tumors, since July 2020, and as a member of the Scientific Advisory Board for Immatics, which is a publicly traded company developing engineered T cell immunotherapy for cancer, since July 2020.
 Dr. Binder studied viral immunology and translational research at the Johns Hopkins University in Baltimore, Maryland where she earned a Ph.D. in Cellular and Molecular Medicine in 2002.
 She has authored over 30 publications in the field, including top international journals such as "Science", and "Nature Medicine".
 She is a recognized leader in the biotechnology sector for the translational and clinical advancement of novel T cell therapies for patients with serious diseases.